Astrophysics (Index)About

 If you had a given number of a particular radioactive nuclide, and each time one decayed, you replaced it with another (non-decayed), the long-term rate of decays (average count of decays per second) would remain constant.
 Without such replacement, the number of nuclides not yet decayed (parent nuclides) is constantly falling exponentially so the rate of decays falls with it.
 Given this fact, decay rates are often characterized by half-lives, the time it takes for half the original parent nuclides to decay into the resulting nuclides (daughter nuclides), or alternately, by a radioactive decay timescale, the time in which the count of parent nuclides falls by a factor of e.
 Types of radioactive decay:

-A material's composition shows signs of any radioactivity, i.e., isotopes in otherwise-unexpected ratios.
-By extrapolating backward, the age of materials can be determined (radioactive dating).
+A material's composition can show signs of radioactivity through isotopes in otherwise-unexpected ratios.
+By extrapolating backward, knowing in what manner the radioactivity was produced, the time-interval since it was made radioactive can be determined (radioactive dating).

 (physics,nucleosynthesis,atoms,radioactivity)